dmarrazzo/rh-bpm-notes/process-runtime.md

 ## Registering Manually

-In general, what is most likely happening is that you are registering handler manually via ksession and in case you use runtime manager and strategy other than singleton it will be not visible by other contexts.
-Looks like you are using per process instance strategy which would explain why it fails after starting subprocess - it gets new context - new ksession without handler being registered there.
+In general, what is most likely happening is that you are registering handler manually via kie session and in case you use runtime manager and strategy other than singleton it will be not visible by other contexts.
+Looks like you are using per process instance strategy which would explain why it fails after starting subprocess - it gets new context - new kie session without handler being registered there.
 So you need to use RegisterableItemsFactory for registering handlers.
 That is set on RuntimeEnvironment used to create runtime manager, see here: https://github.com/kiegroup/jbpm/blob/master/jbpm-services/jbpm-executor/src/test/java/org/jbpm/executor/impl/wih/AsyncContinuationSupportTest.java#L155-L169